-Net Zero, under the Canadian Home Builders Association’s program, is a guarantee of optimum energy efficiency.
-Each home has to be the third party verified to be 1/3 better than code in its energy consumption and must be capable of generating as much energy as it consumes measured over a year.
-What about the questions of Net Zero emissions? and is Net Zero emissions possible?
-Well, the short answer is…. yes!
-Homes are now being built, here in Ontario, that is actually carbon neutral!
-So over the life span of their use ( say 50 or 100 years), they are built to absorb more carbon than they produce.
-But that’s beyond our IN Progress discussion right now, so let’s move on to today’s discussion. you can read more about CHBA Net Zero program at NET ZERO HOME
+Under the Canadian Home Builders Association’s program NET ZERO is a guarantee of optimum energy efficiency.
+Each home has to be third party verified to be 1/3 better than code in its energy consumption and must be capable of generating as much energy as it consumes measured over one year.
+What about the questions of Net Zero emissions? …and is Net Zero emissions even possible?
+Well the short answer is…. yes!
+Homes are now being built, here in Ontario, that are actually carbon neutral!
+So over the life span of their use ( say 50 plus years) they are built to absorb more carbon than they produce.
+But that’s beyond our “IN Progress” discussion right now, so lets move on to today’s discussion.
+You can read more about CHBA Net Zero program at NET ZERO

-Probably the first answer to What does it mean to be NET ZERO? is arguably first priority.
+Probably the first answer to “What does it mean to be NET ZERO?” is arguably first priority.
 In the list above, for 1 “insulate well” we chose Zip Panels for the exterior sheathing.
-Zip panels are a sandwich panel of insulation and plywood, providing structural rigidity and a continuous layer of insulation outside the wall studs.
-This reduces thermal bridging ( heat loss through the wood studs) and increases the effective R-value of the wall assembly.
+Zip panels are a sandwich panel of insulation and plywood, providing structural rigidity and a continuous layer of insulation outside the wall studs and the plywood maintains the strength required for the house frame.
+This panel reduces thermal bridging ( heat loss through the wood studs) and increases the effective R value of the wall assembly.
 Zip Panels come with tape which is used on the panel joints to form a continuous air barrier.
-Zip panels are available up to 2-1/2″ thick, providing over R12.
-Using the 1-1/2′ gave us a full R6.6 outside the wall studs!
+Zip panels are available up to 2-1/2″ thick, providing over R12 insulation.
+Using the 1-1/2′ on our Devon Road project, gave us a full R6.6 outside the wall studs!

-For number 2 above ” Efficient windows“, we look at the numbers on the window label.
-First off the U or R-value.
-The building Code allows a maximum of 1.6.
+For number 2 above “Energy Efficient windows” we look at the numbers on the window label.
+First off let’s look at the U value.
+The building Code allows a maximum of U 1.6.
 Most double glazed windows can get, at best, just above 1.
-Our window is 1.42, this number goes into the calculation of heat loss and heat gain.
+9 the lower the better) Our window label says 1.42, this number goes into the calculation of heat loss and heat gain for the home.
 Windows can be the “weakest link” in a building envelope so deserve particular attention.
 If the budget allows, triple glazed windows are an attractive option with U values usually closer to 1 and sometimes below depending on the characteristics of the individual window.
 The solar heat gain coefficient ( 0.27) is an indicator of how much heat will pass thru the window (27%) , causing overheating in the summer.
 Our goal is somewhere between 0.2 and 0.3.
 The final number on the list is “condensation resistance”.
 This gives an indication of when the window will begin to condense or “sweat”.
-A number of 48 indicates that, at design winter conditions in Toronto, the window will sweat at an indoor relative humidity around 25%.
-The higher this number is better for indoor air quality ( IAQ).
-Beyond our discussion, today is the health benefits of maintaining between 35-60% relative humidity through the dry months.
+A number of 48 indicates that, at design winter conditions in Toronto ( -20c) , the window will sweat at an indoor relative humidity of around 25%.
+The higher this number is the better for indoor air quality ( IAQ).
+Beyond our discussion today is the health benefits of maintaining between 40-60% relative humidity through the dry months.
 This is only feasible with good windows and a tight building envelope.

 As drywall is now complete and the cold months are upon us we keep careful track of the indoor humidity, maintaining it as high as possible to keep all the woodwork, millwork and wood floors happy.
 Allow the humidity to go too low and cracking will result from winter dry air sucking all the moisture from the woodwork and shrinking it.
-We look forward to showing you the interior woodwork progressing in full swing in the next In Progress but for now here’s a teaser of the crown mould in the great room.
-Amazing how a Net Zero home doesn’t have to compromise the style and aesthetic to be energy efficient!
+We look forward to showing you the interior woodwork progressing in full swing in the next In Progress report but for now here’s a teaser of the crown mould in the great room.
+Amazing how a Net Zero home doesn’t have to compromise style and aesthetic to be energy efficient!